 ✉️ All stuffed into an envelope and sent to your door

 Dealing with Anger

 However, Jerome could be quite difficult to get along with and made many enemies along the way.
 His anger comes across in his frequent correspondence with friends and foes alike.
 He was known for name calling and biting words which expressed his anger and lack of charity.
 Jerome could be bitter, hold grudges, and try his friends' patience with his anger.
 Part of the issue was his pride.
 He certainly was a learned man.
 With all of his learning, he would not suffer fools and was quick to point out in an angry tone what had irritated him.

 The important thing is that Jerome repented of his anger.
+He knew that he needed to overcome sinful anger.
 He felt remorse for it, asked forgiveness for it, and did penance for it.
 Apparently, at one point, he carried a stone around with him that he used to strike himself on the chest in penance for having expressed anger.
 Jerome knew that he suffered from this vice, and he knew that it hurt other people.
 Jerome prayed to overcome his anger, and he never stopped fighting against it.

 We all struggle with some temptation of the heart, and we know that we need to overcome it.
 Let us remember the example of St. Jerome who did not stop striving for holiness.

 We might not need a rock to help us, but we certainly know that we need prayer.
 Through prayer, we can continue to make ourselves available to receive the grace that the Lord wants to give us through the sacraments.
 It is that grace which will help us to change to become more like the person God wants us to be and to overcome anger, or whatever sin with which we struggle.

 Jerome's example shows us that he did not give up and through the heroic virtue he displayed he was able to fight the fight and run the race until the end.